gautam247gk/nightMarket/README.md

 # Night Market

 An ecommerce website for a fictional night market that sell futuristic products that rotate based on the expiry of a timer on each.
-Built with React, Redux, and Firebase.
+Built with React and context API

 ## Available Scripts